CatX711/LingoLang/README.md

 <br />

-Instead of having independant header tags for the terminal, there's the size definition.
+Keep in mind, instead of having independant header tags for the terminal, the only method of changing the size of a string is the `size` variable within the Req function.
+For less confusion and time spent refreshing your website every time you change the `size=`, instead you will have a version of <h> tags from HTML, but only when working with code for a website.
+So, `size` is for terminal strings only.
+Got it?

 <br />
 <br />